 If you work for an employer that is funded by either Medicare or Medicaid, you must be formally trained and evaluated a by state-approved training program – as required by federal legislation.

 Federal training requirements consist of at least 75 hours of classroom training, 16 clinical hours and 12 hours of continuing education over a 12 month period.

 If working as an aide for a private company, that is not funded by Medicare or Medicaid – formal training is not a requirement.

 Each state set its own guideline requirements for minimum hours for both classroom and clinical training.
 The state you live may require more than the federal minimum training for HHAs

-To find out what the minimum training requirements are in your state, check out PHI National for the state-by-state data on the minimum HHA training requirement hours within your home state.
+To find out what the training requirements are in your state, check out PHI National for the state-by-state data on the minimum HHA training requirement hours within your home state.

 In addition, some states may require you to complete and pass a background check before being employed.

 Where to Get HHA Training

 You can enroll in a formal HHA program offered through several outlets, such as:

 For assistance in finding the right program for you, contact your state’s Board of Nursing via the National Council of State Boards of Nursing (NCSBN)